unacau/kapture/README.md

 ## 🚀 Run Multiple AI Assistants Simultaneously

 Kapture supports multiple MCP clients connecting to the same server!
-You can run multiple Claude Code instances or other MCP clients, and they can all control the same browser tabs simultaneously.
+You can run Claude Desktop, Cline, and other MCP clients simultaneously through a single server instance.

-### Multiple Connections to Same Server (NEW!)
+### How It Works
+- First client connects via stdio (usually Claude Desktop)
-- Multiple MCP clients can connect via WebSocket to `ws://localhost:61822/mcp`
+- Additional clients connect via WebSocket to `ws://localhost:61822/mcp`
 - All clients share access to the same browser tabs
 - Notifications are broadcast to all connected clients

+### Smart Server Detection
+When running `npx kapture-mcp-server`, the command automatically detects if a server is already running:
+- **No existing server**: Starts a new server on port 61822
+- **Server already running**: Shows connection information and exits gracefully

+This prevents errors and confusion when multiple clients try to start servers.

-### Multiple Servers on Different Ports
+### Setting Up Multiple Clients
-For isolation between AI assistants, you can also run separate servers on different ports.
-Each AI assistant can control different browser tabs without interference.
-[See the complete guide →](docs/MULTI_ASSISTANT_GUIDE.md)

-**Claude Desktop** (using default port 61822):
+**Claude Desktop** (first client - stdio):
 ```json
 {
   "mcpServers": {